Windward Passage

 No analysis available

-I searched for direct statements like 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
-The remarks mention ocean, bay, mountain, and coastline views, but nothing about fireworks visibility.
+I searched for explicit phrases like 'fireworks view,' 'watch fireworks from the lanai,' or 'see fireworks from the unit.'
+The remarks describe many scenic views, but nothing that clearly states fireworks can be viewed from the building or units.

 No analysis available